Football is played in amazing arenas so we have compiled a list of the top 10 biggest football stadiums in Europe.

 The thrill of winning, the electric atmosphere inside the stadium, and the passion of supporting the team, are all reasons why football is so popular.

 Let’s take a look at the biggest stadiums of the most popular football clubs in Europe!

-PS: This list doesn’t include national stadiums such as for example “Wembley Stadium” in England or the “Stade de France” in France.
-This also just includes stadiums in Europe, please check out our list of biggest stadiums in the world to see even more!
+PS: This list doesn’t include national stadiums such as, for example, “Wembley Stadium” in England or the “Stade de France” in France.
+This also just includes stadiums in Europe, please check out our list of the biggest stadiums in the world to see even more!

 10. NSC Olimpiyskiy – Kiev

 - Country: Ukraine

 - Current Capacity: 70,050